FREVA-CLINT/freva/docs/source/FrevaCli.rst

 ``freva-plugin <plugin-name> [options]`` for example to inspect the documentation of a certain plugin you can use the ``--doc`` option.
 Here we concentrate on the Animator plugin.
-A simple plugin that creates animation of geospatial data.
+A simple plugin that creates animations of geospatial data.
 The basic usage of that command can be retrieved by:

 .. code:: bash